As a pet parent, it’s heartbreaking to watch your dog struggle with knee problems like arthritis or ACL issues.

 Generally speaking, knee braces provide support and stability to dogs with injured, weak, or healing legs.
 But more specifically, they can be beneficial for dogs suffering from the following issues:

 - Anterior cruciate ligament (ACL) injuries — Tears or ruptures of the anterior cruciate ligament (also called the cranial cruciate ligament, or CCL) are fairly common in dogs.
 These types of ACL injuries often (but not always) require surgery, but knee braces can help relieve some of the pain they cause and provide stability before and after the surgery takes place.
+If you think your dog might need an ACL surgery, make sure to check K9 of Mine Founder Megan’s write up all about getting her dog an ACL surgery, from diagnosis to surgery.

 - Luxating patellas — The term luxating patella refers to a condition in which a dog’s knee cap (patella) slips and slides around.
 This can cause your dog to temporarily lose the use of his leg and (over time) lead to painful osteoarthritis.
 Knee braces aren’t the preferred treatment for luxating patellas, but they may help keep your dog’s patella in place.